awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 GraphStorm is a low-code enterprise graph machine learning (ML) framework that provides ML practitioners a simple way of building, training and deploying graph ML solutions on industry-scale graph data.
 While GraphStorm can run efficiently on single instances for small graphs, it truly shines when scaling to enterprise-level graphs in distributed mode using a cluster of EC2 instances or Amazon SageMaker.

-GraphStorm 0.4 introduced integration with DGL-GraphBolt, a new graph storage and sampling framework that uses a compact graph representation and pipelined sampling to reduce memory requirements and speed up Graph Neural Network (GNN) training by up to 3x.
-In this example we'll show how GraphStorm 0.4 brings training and inference speedups of up to 3x.
+GraphStorm 0.4 introduced integration with DGL-GraphBolt, a new graph storage and sampling framework that uses a compact graph representation and pipelined sampling to reduce memory requirements and speed up Graph Neural Network (GNN) training.
+In this example we'll show how GraphStorm 0.4 brings training and inference speedups of up to 3x on the papers100M dataset.

 In this example, you will: